Parties to Crime Lecture

 Actus reus

-Offence of GBH or wounding occurs is the offence under s.18 OAPA 1861.
-This is the principal offence.
+The offence of GBH or wounding under s.18 of the Offences Against the Person Act 1861 is the principal offence.

 This offence is aided by Harry providing Niall with the key to the house.

 Causation is established by showing a link between the provision of the key and the commission of the offence.
-Applying Calhem without providing the key Niall would not have got inside so this is sufficient.
+Applying Calhaem, without providing the key Niall would not have got inside, so this is sufficient.

-- Knowledge that the acts undertaken were capable of encouraging of assisting
+• Knowledge that the acts undertaken were capable of encouraging or assisting

 Applying Bainbridge, Harry does not have knowledge of the specific circumstances.
-Applying DPP for Northern Ireland v Maxwell, GBH and burglary are not within the same range of offences of this element of the mens rea is not satisfied.
+Applying DPP for Northern Ireland v Maxwell, GBH and burglary are not within the same range of offences, so this element of the mens rea is not satisfied.

 To export a reference to this article please select a referencing style below: